Top Hizbul terrorist’s body disposed off quietly

 New Delhi, May 08: The body of top Hizbul Mujahideen terrorist Riyaz Naikoo was buried quietly.
 The body was not handed over to the family in a bid to avoid glorifying him and also to prevent large crowds from gathering.

 The body was buried off in an undisclosed location.
 This has been a norm for sometime in the Valley as funerals of terrorists had started gathering huge crowds.
-Moreover the funerals had started becoming glorification events.
+Moreover, the funerals had started becoming glorification events.

 Eliminating Naikoo: How the math went wrong for this dreaded terrorist